 To ensure your app has purpose, commit to establishing that purpose from the very beginning.
 Start your app development project by identifying the business challenges you hope to overcome and objectives you would like to achieve.
 Let this information serve as your compass throughout the process and you’ll be sure to create an app that drives value for your reps and your business.

-User experience is something we Maestronauts take pretty seriously.
+User experience is something we take seriously at Maestro.
 Because, to be perfectly honest, if your app is going to be successful, your users must enjoy using it.
 Dedicate time and energy to creating an app that is easy to navigate, intuitive and interesting.
 Design an interface that upholds the company’s brand.
 Put in the extra effort to make it beautiful.

-This attention to detail may seem frivolous to some, but that couldn’t be farther from the truth.
+This attention to detail may seem frivolous to some, but it’s an early indicator of what the users should expect of the app.
 Uncompromised user experience exemplifies quality.
-It’s an early indicator of what the users should expect of the app.
 Show your users how much you want to support them by delivering exceptional UX.

 Give your reps the ability to personalize your app to their own preferences and watch their excitement and engagement soar.
 When users are able to adjust settings for things like notifications, dashboard setup and suggested content, they take more ownership of the app.
 Using the app becomes more enjoyable when users feel like they’ve personalized it to their needs.